• Home

 Rachael D. Stephens (Principal Investigator)

-This project examines the everyday mechanics and lived experiences of racial capitalism through the lens of Greater Hartford’s public school finance system .
-I examine the interactions that sustain school finance inequality -- including its entanglements with the real estate market and property tax base--and highlight 'race' as a socio-spatial taxonomy of civic belonging.
+This project examines the everyday mechanics and lived experiences of racial capitalism through the lens of Greater Hartford’s public school finance system.

 Find out more